-Talk to your doctor or nurse practitioner about why you are interested in PrEP.
+Talk to your doctor about why you are interested in PrEP.
 This might require sharing some pretty personal information, and we know that can be a barrier to guys when talking to their primary healthcare provider not just about PrEP, but sexual health in general.
 If you’re not comfortable sharing details about your sex life with your primary care provider, contact HIM and we can try to help connect you with a gay-friendly provider, or with providers here in Vancouver who might be more familiar with PrEP, and more willing to work with you to consider it as an HIV prevention strategy for you.
 Remember that the most important thing here is that you have to have a prescription for PrEP, and it does require some follow up, so having a regular provider is essential.

 Once you and your healthcare provider decide PrEP is a good choice for you, they’re going to need to have you complete some really important tests.
 These tests are listed below, and you should make sure you know about them, just in case your doctor isn’t familiar with all the steps to prescribing PrEP.
 If your doctor doesn’t ask for one of these tests, it’s essential that you let them know, because not getting one of them could cause big complications later on.
 Here is the printable fact sheet that has some helpful hints on talking to your provider about PrEP, and a brief list of all the required tests you need before and after starting PrEP- just in case they aren't familiar with PrEP, and aren't sure what tests you need.